UK launches world's largest blood test for 50 types of cancer | ExBulletin

 UK launches world’s largest blood test for 50 types of cancer

-London, September 13 (Reuters)-UK State National Health Service launches Grail Inc’s world’s largest trial on Monday (GRAL.O) A flagship Garelli blood test that can be used to detect more than 50 types of cancer before symptoms appear.
+London — The UK’s National Health Service will launch the world’s largest trial of Grail Inc’s flagship Galleri blood test on Monday.
+Detects more than 50 types of cancer Before symptoms appear.

-The Galleri test examines the DNA in a patient’s blood to determine if it comes from cancer cells.
-Early diagnosis of cancer leads to a dramatically increased survival rate.
+NS The Galleri test examines DNA in a patient’s blood To determine if anything is derived from cancer cells.
+Early diagnosis of cancer It leads to a dramatically increased survival rate.

 The NHS said it would like to recruit 140,000 volunteers in the UK to see how well the test works as part of a randomized controlled trial.
 Half of the participants will immediately screen their blood samples on the Galleri test.